 My Jump Training Experience

-Ever since I’ve started playing basketball at the age of 12, I remember wanting to jump higher.
+Ever since I started playing basketball at the age of 12, I remember wanting to jump higher.

-But over the years, I’ve gained enough knowledge to identify the elements required for increasing my vertical jump, and I’ve learned what principles a good program should have in order to be effective.
+But over the years, I’ve gained enough knowledge to identify the ingredients needed to make a program work, and I’ve learned what principles a good program should have in order to be effective.

 What do I mean by that?

-A perfect situation is when you’re in front of the basket, and you’re all clear to do whatever you want without interference from anyone or anything.
+Imagine you’re in front of the basket and you’re clear to do whatever you want with nobody trying to stop you.

 Obviously, that’s not how the game is played.

-You need to be able to jump wherever and whenever the time comes.
+You need to be able to jump whenever, wherever the time comes.

-It’s very important that you’ll understand this concept.
+It’s super important that you’ll understand this concept.